Harry-Chen/kouhu/lib.typ

 /// Output selected Chinese lorem ipsum paragraphs.
 ///
-/// *Example:*
+/// *Example 1:*
-/// Cut from paragraphs from Lu Xun's _Zhufu_（《祝福》）.
+/// Cut some paragraphs from Lu Xun's _Zhufu_（《祝福》）.
 /// #example(`#kouhu(builtin-text: "zhufu", offset: 5, indicies: (2, 18), length: 31, between-para: "——")`, mode: "markup")
 ///
+/// *Example 2:*
+/// Repeat some text until the specified length.
+/// #example(`#kouhu(custom-text: ("奥利",), between-para: none, length: 31)`, mode: "markup")
 /// - builtin-text (string): Name of the builtin text, see @@builtin-text-list() for a full list and length.
 /// - custom-text (array): Custom text to use.
 If not `none`, `builtin-text` will be ignored.
 /// - offset (int): Offset of the paragraph to start from.
 /// - indicies (array): Indicies (*NOT RANGE*) of paragraphs to use (`offset` will be added). `none` means all paragraphs.
 Any out-of-bound index will be ignored.
-/// - length (int): Length of graphme (characters) to print, the final paragraph will be truncated.
-0 for unlimited (i.e. print all selected paragraphs from the text you specify).
+/// - length (int): Length of graphme (characters) to print. `kouhu` will repeat over selected paragraphs until `length` is reached, and the final paragraph will likely be truncated.
+0 for unlimited, i.e. print all selected paragraphs for only once.
 /// - before-para (content): Content inserted before each paragraph.
 /// - after-para (content): Content inserted after each paragraph.
 /// - between-para (content): Content inserted between two paragraphs (has no effect if only one paragraph is selected).